Formal (previous) positions

 3) Member of the editorial board of Organization Studies (Sage).

-4) Member of the editorial board of the Journal of Change Management (Routledge, Taylor & Francis).
+4) Member of the editorial board of the Journal of Change Management (Taylor & Francis).